LiuElvin/ebay_comp/README.md

 - The annual competition asks students to dream up innovative solutions to real-world ecommerce problems in the space of Machine Learning on an e-commerce dataset.

+# General Information

+- Build a model that can accurately extract and label the named entities in the dataset of item titles on eBay.
+Named Entities are the semantic strings/words/phrases that refer to people, brands, organizations, locations, styles, materials, patterns, product names, units of measure, clothing sizes, etc.

+- Named Entity Recognition (NER) is the machine learning process of automatic labeling and extracting important named entities in a text that carry a particular meaning.
+In e-commerce, NER is used to process listing or product titles and descriptions, queries, and reviews, or wherever extraction of important data from raw text is desired.

+- The data is from listings on eBay’s German site.

+- Performance of the model for each aspect name is graded using weighted precision, recall and f1-score.
+The aspects will be weighted by their count in the quiz or test dataset.
+The final precision, recall and the final combined f1-score are calculated by adding the individual weighted aspect name f1-scores.

-# The Challenge
+# Miscellaneous Information

-Named entity recognition (NER) is a fundamental task in Natural Language Processing (NLP) and one of the first stages in many language understanding tasks.
+1. Named entity recognition (NER) is a fundamental task in Natural Language Processing (NLP) and one of the first stages in many language understanding tasks.
 It has drawn research attention for a few decades, and its importance has been well recognized in both academia and industry.

-While NER is applied in many different settings, for this challenge, we will only be using eBay listing titles for NER.
-A few examples of NER labeling of listing titles are shown below (these examples are in English to illustrate the concept, the challenge data will have German language listing titles).

-The extracted entities are also called aspects, and an aspect consists of the aspect name (“Brand name” for the first aspect in the last example above) and the aspect value (“NYX” for the same aspect in the same example above).
+3. The extracted entities are also called aspects, and an aspect consists of the aspect name (“Brand name” for the first aspect in the last example above) and the aspect value (“NYX” for the same aspect in the same example above).
 The objective of this challenge then is to extract and label the aspects in the dataset of item titles listed on eBay.
 Not all titles have all aspects, and figuring out which aspect is present for a given title is part of the challenge.

 # Data